Decoding the Registration Process of a Private Limited Company in Chennai

 4) Director identification number (DIN) and digital signature certificate (DSC)

 Any individual recommended to serve as the first director of a new company who does not already have a DIN must submit an application using eForm SPICe.
 The application must be submitted with the applicant’s identity and address proofs attached.
-A DIN would only be assigned to the user after the form was approved.
+After the form was approved, a DIN would only be assigned to the user.

-The idea of a DIN was established with the addition of Sections 266A to 266G of the Companies (Amendment) Act, 2006.
-All present and future directors must, therefore, obtain DIN within the allotted time limit.
+The idea of a DIN was established by adding Sections 266A to 266G of the Companies (Amendment) Act, 2006.
+Therefore, all present and future directors must obtain DIN within the allotted time limit.

-- The company must notify the ROC.
-A fine of between INR 25,000 and INR 1,000,000 may be assessed for failure to provide a DIN.
+• The company must notify the ROC.
+A fine between INR 25,000 and INR 1,000,000 may be assessed for failure to provide a DIN.

 Ways to Obtain DIN